tsileo/txwatcher/README.rst

  TxWatcher
 ===========

-A little Python utility that lets you monitor a couple of Bitcoin addresses through `Blockchain Websocket API <http://blockchain.info/api/api_websocket>`_ and perform custom callbacks on transactions happening on these addresses.
+A little Python utility that lets you monitor a couple of Bitcoin addresses through `Blockchain Websocket API <http://blockchain.info/api/api_websocket>`_ and perform custom callbacks.

 QuickStart
 ==========